MP Estate Planning UK

 Responsibilities of Beneficiaries

-• Not taking actions that could harm the trust or its assets.
+• Not taking actions that could harm the trust, its assets, or other beneficiaries.

-Understanding the role of beneficiaries is crucial for the effective management of a trust.
-By knowing their rights and responsibilities, beneficiaries can work with the trustees to achieve the settlor’s intentions.
+Understanding the role of beneficiaries is essential for the effective long-term management of a trust.
+By knowing their rights and responsibilities, beneficiaries can work constructively with the trustees to ensure the settlor’s wishes are honoured.

 Trusts vs. Wills: Key Differences